The year was 1760.

 Sounds like an impossible dream?
 With product seeding, it’s a reality.

-Product seeding is when you send free products to influencers in your niche with no strings attached.
+Product seeding (also known as influencer seeding) is when you send free products to influencers in your niche with no strings attached.
 You make a memorable unboxing experience, personalize it to the influencer, and treat them like a human from day one.

 Some influencers post about your brand on Instagram, TikTok, or YouTube simply because they love the product and your brand.
 And then, you start partnering with them consistently.
 Except this time, you started the relationship on the right foot — one based on giving, not asking.